homespun/homespun-arduino/VentSensor/README.md

 it takes 50 seconds before returning control back to `setup()`.

 A report via the TSRP looks like the following.
-Note that the `flow` property is defined as 'sigmas', which means that the sensor is reporting uncalibrated data, and `node-sensor-pod` will report the current value relative to the standard deviation of the data series.
+Note that the `flow` property is defined as 'epsilon', which means that the sensor is reporting uncalibrated data, and `node-sensor-pod` will report the current value relative to the standard deviation of the data series.